 Every one to two reps, take in a breath that fills your lungs to about 80% of their maximum capacity, drawing the air deep into your stomach, press your tongue against the roof of your mouth, and don’t let that air out until you’re past the hardest part of the lift.

 If you want to learn more about proper bracing and breathing while lifting, check this out:

 The ideal training frequency for building muscle is a heated subject.
 What we can know for certain, though, is this:

 If you want to get better at something, you want to do it more frequently.

 This applies to pretty much everything, including bench pressing.
 The more you bench press, the faster you’re going to improve your technique, which will translate into faster muscle and strength gain.

-This is why every powerlifting program worth a hoot has you squatting, deadlifting, and/or bench pressing two to three times per week.
+This is why every powerlifting program worth a hoot has you squatting, deadlifting, and/or bench pressing multiple times per week.
 Many bodybuilding/”aesthetic” programs, like the Bigger Leaner Stronger (men) and Thinner Leaner Stronger (women), do as well.

 So, if you’re currently bench pressing once per week and are stuck, increasing frequency to bench pressing twice or even three times per week can be enough to break you out of the rut.

 Keep in mind, however, that the more frequently you do an exercise—and especially a whole-body exercise like the bench press—the easier it is to run into symptoms related to overtraining.